a9t/nd-fs-item-catalog/README.md

 (Note that the server listens on port 5000 on all interfaces.
 If you would like to change the port, edit the catalog.py file; this will also require recreating the secrect file.)

 Open your favorite browser and type in localhost:5000 to check that the application is running correctly.

+### JSON API

+Apart from the regular HTML application, there are also several JSON endpoints that can be accesed at:
+* /categories/JSON
+* /category/<id>/JSON
+* /item/<id>/JSON